AdobeDocs/marketo.en/help/marketo/getting-started/setup/setup-steps.md

    The first part (in bold) is the `[LandingPageCNAME]`.
 You'll need it in Step 5.

-   To retrieve the account string that you'll be replacing with your landing page CNAME, go to the Admin area.
+   To retrieve the Munchkin ID that you'll be replacing with your landing page CNAME, go to the Admin area.

    ![](assets/setup-steps-9.png)

-   Click **Landing Pages**.
+   Click **My Account**.

    ![](assets/setup-steps-10.png)

-   Copy the Account String from landing page settings.
+   Scroll down to "Support Information" and copy your Munchkin ID.

    ![](assets/setup-steps-11.png)

-   This is the `[AccountString]`.
+   This is the `[Munchkin ID]`.
 Save it.
 You'll need to give it to IT in Step 5.

 Configure your domain settings so landing pages use your company's domain instead of Marketo's (where they are hosted).